Scotland national football team: Media coverage

-The arrangements to show Scotland matches on subscription services were criticised in 2008 by the Scottish Government, who argued that all competitive internationals should be a Listed Event that can only be broadcast on free-to-air television.
+Until the BBC acquired the rights in 2025, Scotland matches were regularly broadcast on subscription services.
+These arrangements were criticised in 2008 by the Scottish Government, who argued that all competitive internationals should be a Listed Event that can only be broadcast on free-to-air television.
 Live coverage is only restricted during major tournament finals, which are normally shown on BBC Scotland or STV.
-The SFA have argued that limiting the rights for other games, such as qualifying matches, would reduce the revenue from that source.
+The SFA argued that limiting the rights for other games, such as qualifying matches, would reduce the revenue from that source.

 The Scottish Affairs Committee of MPs in the British House of Commons published a report in 2023 calling for more co-operation between rights holders.
 They also pointed to the greater coverage given on free-to-air television for qualifying matches involving England and Wales.

-Sky Sports, BBC Scotland, STV, Setanta Sports, Channel 5, BT Sport and Premier Sports are among other networks that have previously shown Scotland fixtures.
-Sky Sports opted to show the Euro 2020 playoff against Serbia on their Pick channel, which was available on Freeview.
-All matches are broadcast with full commentary on BBC Radio Scotland and, when schedules allow, BBC Radio 5 Live also.
+Two friendly matches in 2024 were shown on the BBC, following an agreement with Viaplay, and in March 2025 the BBC secured rights for all Scotland matches between then and the 2026 World Cup.

 Colours

-Scotland traditionally wear dark blue shirts with white shorts and dark blue socks, the colours of the Queen's Park team who represented Scotland in the first international.
+Scotland traditionally wears dark blue shirts with white shorts and dark blue socks, the colours of the Queen's Park team who represented Scotland in the first international.
 The blue Scotland shirt was earlier used in a February 1872 rugby international, with reports stating that "the scotch were easily distinguishable by their uniform of blue jerseys.... the jerseys having the thistle embroidered".
 The thistle had previously been worn to represent Scotland in the 1871 rugby international, but on brown shirts.
 The shirt is embroidered with a crest based upon the lion rampant of the Royal Standard of Scotland.

-Another style often used by Scotland comprises blue shirts, white shorts and red socks, whilst a number of kits have used navy shorts and socks.
+Another style often used by Scotland comprises blue shirts, white shorts and red socks, whilst several kits have used navy shorts and socks.
 Navy is routinely used as alternative colours for the shorts and socks when Scotland faces a team who share the same colours for these items, but when the home shirt is still appropriate.

 Change colours vary, but are most commonly white or yellow shirts with blue shorts.
 In 2016–17, Scotland wore pink shirts with black shorts and socks as the away kit; the kit was additionally used in a single home match against Slovakia due to both Slovakia kits clashing with the Scotland home kit, which featured white sleeves.
 Third kits have been produced on two occasions.
 Amber shirts, navy shorts and navy socks were used in 2005–06, as the alternative sky blue shirts were unsuitable when Scotland travelled to teams wearing any shade of blue shirt, while an all 'cherry red' kit was used a single time against Georgia in the Euro 2008 qualifiers in 2007.